Our long history with tomatoes

 One downside of tomatoes is that they can be vulnerable to a wide range of diseases and pests, from the common aphid and spider mites to verticillium and fusarium wilt, and more specific pests like a mosaic virus.
 When purchasing tomatoes or seeds, look for the “VFN” label.
 This indicates resistance to verticillium, fusarium, and nematodes.

 Tomatoes need cooling to extend shelf life, but shouldn’t be refrigerated in typical fridge temperatures (40–55 ºF).
 Advise your customers to store tomatoes outside the fridge, in a cool cupboard or on the counter.
 Some growers use a DIY walk-in cooler like this one, which is cooled by a low power A/C unit.

 Tomato life cycles & seasonality

 Tomato life cycles vary based on the variety, but many greenhouse growers run their tomato system for 8-11 months of the year.
-For instance, Bayberry Fresh, a farm in Fort Collins, Colorado, starts seeds in March and sets up the tomato system in high tunnel greenhouses in April.
+For instance, Colorado Fresh Farms, a farm in Fort Collins, Colorado, starts seeds in March and sets up the tomato system in high tunnel greenhouses in April.
 The tomato system runs until November, production peaking in the summer months before tapering off.
-(Learn more about the Bayberry system here.)
+(Learn more about the Colorado Fresh Farms system here.)